Scheduling threads like Thomas Jefferson

 The system consists of three parts: the pipeline, the workers and the scheduler:

-The scheduler monitors the pipeline, looking at how long the input queues for each stage is and what the average service time per input of that stage is.
-By doing so it calculate where to schedule the available workers.
+The scheduler monitors the pipeline, looking at how long the input queue for each stage is and what the average service time per input of that stage is.
+By doing so it calculates where to schedule the available workers.

 The algorithm to allocate the available workers works as follows: